People

 any_of

-• "assigned_to_me" (items assigned to the logged-in user)
+• "assigned_to_me" (items assigned to the user making the API call)

 • "person-0" (blank values)

-• "assigned_to_me" (items assigned to the logged-in user)
+• "assigned_to_me" (items assigned to the user making the API call)

 • "person-0" (blank values)

-The following example returns all items on the specified board assigned to anyone except the logged-in user.
+This example returns items assigned to anyone except the user making the API call.

 query {